 An insurance broker, on the other hand, normally represents the interests of the consumer and will advise on the range of available insurance products and selection of appropriate insurance to meet the consumer’s needs.

-Section 5 of the Insurance Code requires insurers to ensure their employees and authorised representatives receive adequate training in respect to their insurance policies and services.
+Section 5 of the Insurance Code requires insurers to ensure their employees and authorised representatives receive adequate training in respect of their insurance policies and services.
 Insurers are required to measure the effectiveness of their training and continually monitor the performance of their staff and representatives.

 Under part 10.2 of the Corporations Act 2001 (Cth) (“Corporations Act”), most brokers need a licence.
 A broker can only use the descriptions “insurance broker”, “general insurance broker” or “life insurance broker” if authorised to do so through a condition in its licence.